der-grosse/r6-strats/README.md

 ### Editor

+- add selector for current player in sidebar -> this player gets assigned all new added assets
 - click and drag for selecting mulptiple elements at once
 - make doors, windows and walls clickable to easily add assets
 - show selected elements of other active users